Signing out of account, Standby…

 Related: Things That You Need to know about Mergers and Acquisitions

 For those who have been through a merger or acquisition process, it is safe to say you’ve learned a thing or two.
 While negotiating each deal comes with its unique set of parameters, seven common deal killers tend to creep in at various stages of the conversation.
-While may be unavoidable, experience reveals that it can be tamed.
+While human nature may be unavoidable, experience reveals that it can be tamed.

 Here are the seven sins of merger and acquisition negotiations: